 We recommend dedicating a credit card for this purpose and reducing the limit so that it is within an amount you can comfortably clear every month.

-3. Use an Offset Account
+3. Use a Mortgage Offset Account

-How Does an Offset Work
+How Does a Mortgage Offset Account Work

 Rather than earning interest on your savings, an offset account reduces the interest you are charged on your home loan.